Buccal Fat Pad Removal New York City and New Jersey

 No, you don’t.
 Buccal fat removal surgery with Dr. Mesa is an outpatient procedure.
 Therefore you will be able to go home the same day, just right after the operation.

-Dr. Mesa performs the procedure with pure local anesthesia without any light sedation or oral sedation.
-Therefore patients can commute themselves safely back and forward to operating without companion, thus keeping the procedure confidential (like when you go to the dentist)
+Dr. Mesa performs the procedure with pure local anesthesia without oral or IV sedation.
+Therefore patients can commute themselves safely back and forward to operating without companion, thus keeping the procedure confidential (like when you go to the dentist).

 Once the buccal fat removal surgery has been scheduled, Dr. Mesa’s staff will give you complete set of written post-op instructions; these are imperative for proper healing.